 You also need to select where the fish will be buried.
 Obviously, the fish needs to be on your property.
 It’s a great idea to select a location next to trees or plants because then the fish’s body can live on through bringing life and fertilization to those plants.

-No matter where you choose to bury your fish, make sure that you dig the hole at least three feet deep.
+No matter where you choose to bury your fish, make sure that you dig the hole at least 3 feet deep.
 This will prevent other animals from digging up the corpse.
-Some people also like to put paving slabs or kitty litter above the casket to further deter animals from digging it up.
+Some people also like to put paving slabs above the casket to further deter animals from digging it up.

 Once you have selected the location, casket, and dug the hole, it is time to lay the fish to rest.
 You may want to hold a mini funeral service for your fish.
 This is an especially great idea if you have children or other family members who want to say their last goodbye.